krunkosaurus/simg/README.md

   simg.download();
   ```

+Live example:

-See example page in repo.
+The example page in this repo is also hosted at http://krunkosaurus.github.io/simg/

 # Instances Methods: